kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.955   Fuel flow.

-\(a\) *General.* The fuel system for each engine must provide the engine with at least 100 percent of the fuel required under all operating and maneuvering conditions to be approved for the rotorcraft, including, as applicable, the fuel required to operate the engines under the test conditions required by §29.927.
+\(a\) *General.* The fuel system for each engine must provide the engine with at least 100 percent of the fuel required under all operating and maneuvering conditions to be approved for the rotorcraft, including, as applicable, the fuel required to operate the engines under the test conditions required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.927   Additional tests.|§29.927]].
 Unless equivalent methods are used, compliance must be shown by test during which the following provisions are met, except that combinations of conditions which are shown to be improbable need not be considered.

 \(1\) The fuel pressure, corrected for accelerations (load factors), must be within the limits specified by the engine type certificate data sheet.

-\(2\) The fuel level in the tank may not exceed that established as the unusable fuel supply for that tank under §29.959, plus that necessary to conduct the test.
+\(2\) The fuel level in the tank may not exceed that established as the unusable fuel supply for that tank under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.959   Unusable fuel supply.|§29.959]], plus that necessary to conduct the test.

 \(3\) The fuel head between the tank and the engine must be critical with respect to rotorcraft flight attitudes.